Geography: Interviews

+Origin and history

 The concept of geography is present in all cultures, and therefore the history of the discipline is a series of competing narratives, with concepts emerging at various points across space and time.
 The oldest known world maps date back to ancient Babylon from the 9th century BC.
 The best known Babylonian world map, however, is the Imago Mundi of 600 BC.
 The map as reconstructed by Eckhard Unger shows Babylon on the Euphrates, surrounded by a circular landmass showing Assyria, Urartu, and several cities, in turn surrounded by a "bitter river" (Oceanus), with seven islands arranged around it so as to form a seven-pointed star.
 The accompanying text mentions seven outer regions beyond the encircling ocean.
 The descriptions of five of them have survived.
 In contrast to the Imago Mundi, an earlier Babylonian world map dating back to the 9th century BC depicted Babylon as being further north from the center of the world, though it is not certain what that center was supposed to represent.

 The ideas of Anaximander (c.
 610–545 BC): considered by later Greek writers to be the true founder of geography, come to us through fragments quoted by his successors.
 Anaximander is credited with the invention of the gnomon, the simple, yet efficient Greek instrument that allowed the early measurement of latitude.
 Thales is also credited with the prediction of eclipses.
 The foundations of geography can be traced to ancient cultures, such as the ancient, medieval, and early modern Chinese.
 The Greeks, who were the first to explore geography as both art and science, achieved this through Cartography, Philosophy, and Literature, or through Mathematics.
 There is some debate about who was the first person to assert that the Earth is spherical in shape, with the credit going either to Parmenides or Pythagoras.
 Anaxagoras was able to demonstrate that the profile of the Earth was circular by explaining eclipses.
 However, he still believed that the Earth was a flat disk, as did many of his contemporaries.
 One of the first estimates of the radius of the Earth was made by Eratosthenes.

 The first rigorous system of latitude and longitude lines is credited to Hipparchus.
 He employed a sexagesimal system that was derived from Babylonian mathematics.
 The meridians were subdivided into 360°, with each degree further subdivided into 60 (minutes).
 To measure the longitude at different locations on Earth, he suggested using eclipses to determine the relative difference in time.
 The extensive mapping by the Romans as they explored new lands would later provide a high level of information for Ptolemy to construct detailed atlases.
 He extended the work of Hipparchus, using a grid system on his maps and adopting a length of 56.5 miles for a degree.